borealbirds/WildTrax-dataHarmonization/README.md

 (Note that you can also use **Active** status for projects that are currently being processed, designed or are in the preliminary stages of data uploading.
 Use this status if the project is actively being worked on.
 This is the default project status when it is first created.)

-You need to make sure the communication reflect these options.
+You need to make sure the communication reflects these options.

 # Source data and related documentation to allow reformatting